Reality Over Dreams - Poem by Orlando Belo

 the covering stone is sliding free.

-quickly now, the world is waiting for me.
+quickly now, my people are waiting for me.

-I'll soon be free from this cold damp prison,
+I'll soon be free of this cold stone tomb.

-'Quick before he awakes, the stake must be driven! ! ! '
+"Quick before he awakes, drive the stake home! ! "

 Read this poem in other languages